-KDDI in collaboration with Samsung Electronics has successfully demonstrated the first 5G on a train traveling at over 100 km/hour.
+In collaboration with Samsung Electronics, KDDI has successfully demonstrated the first 5G on a train traveling at over 100 km/hour.
 It took place between two stations 1.5km apart.
 Other than the successful downlink and uplink handover, a peak speed of 1.7 Gbps was also achieved during the demonstration.
-4K video filmed on a camera mounted on the train was uploaded successfully and 8k video was downloaded via the CPE installed onboard during the demonstration as well.
+4K video filmed on a camera mounted on the train was uploaded successfully, and 8k video was downloaded via the CPE installed onboard during the demonstration as well.

 The demonstration took place from October 17th to the 19th near Tokyo, in the city of Saitama.
-Samsung’s 5G pre-commercial end-to-end solution which is under control of a 5G router (CPE), radio access unit (5G Radio), virtualized RAN and the virtualized core was used in these demonstrations.
+Samsung’s 5G pre-commercial end-to-end solution, which is under the control of a 5G router (CPE), radio access unit (5G Radio), virtualized RAN, and the virtualized core, was used in these demonstrations.

 KDDI and Samsung Electronics have been working on 5G millimeter wave performance in various scenarios since 2015.
 Back in February, they successfully demonstrated a multi-cell handover where the device was mounted on a car, traveling through the busy streets of Tokyo.
 Back in September, they took one step forward & successfully demonstrated a high-speed mobility test with the device attached to the car at a speed of 200 km/hour in Yongin, Korea.